 So here's why you have to worry about Mom Dami.

-And then he tells you how he's going to do it, even if you hate every part of his plan, it's a real plan.
+Even if you hate every part of his plan, it's a real plan.

 And that's what it would take to win.

-You gotta have the plan.
+You got to have the plan.

 Okay.